USA / Texas / Dallas County Jail CountyJail.net has 1,392 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Charles, m ray, Leon, Jean, Accountant, Lil Will, Cam, big boi, Claire, Walt, Carl, Ed, Devin and Mitch
+Full interview (by category)Interview with Charles, m ray, Leon, Jean, Accountant, Lil Will, Cam, big boi, Claire, Walt, Carl, Ed, Devin, Mitch and Ronaldo

 Getting along with other inmates

 Charles: daily, depending on the jail, the times were different.
 All vitiation times are in the evening except Sunday, they are in the morning.

 Leon: Twice per week I think but I never received any visitors.

 Jean: Visiting hours were every night, I think.
 First of all, they have to be on your visitor's list.
 They have to have a physical address and a driver's license.
 Everything has to check before they can come visit you.
 Don't be saying your address is 1222 Pensacola Way, and show up with a driver's license that says Buckingham Place.
 It has to be the same.
 It has to match.

 Accountant: N/A But while in Irving jail, I released my personal items to a relative, and before she could pick up my things, they did a background check on her.
 So I advise you that if anyone comes to visit or pick up your personal items, please make sure that their background is clear.

 Cam: Only 2 visitors week.
 From the hours of 7p.m. to 9 p.m.

 Claire: by my last name ending in r,my days were tues. and fri,twice a week and weekends